fluentlabs-xyz/rwasm/README.md

 )
 ```

-Provided injections upper are examples and can be different.
+The provided injections are examples and may vary based on specific requirements.

-### Function sections (temporary)
+### Function Sections (Temporary)

-This section is temporary and is used to store information about function length.
+The function section is a temporary measure used to store information about function lengths.
-We're planning to remove this section once we move the entrypoint function into the beginning of the module.
+This section will be removed once we move the entrypoint function to the beginning of the module.

-We can't do this right now, because removing functions requires a lot of refactoring and modifications inside out
+Currently, removing functions requires significant refactoring and modifications to our codebase, including:
-codebase:

-1. Replace all functions with breaks (like `br` instructions)
+1. Replacing all functions with breaks (e.g., `br` instructions).
-2. Remove stack call and use indirect breaks or tables
+2. Removing stack calls and using indirect breaks or tables.

-We're planning to migrate to the register-based VM.
+We plan to migrate to a register-based VM in the future.

-### Element section (temporary)
+### Element Section (Temporary)

-This section uses the same translation logic as memory/data sections.
+The element section uses the same translation logic as the memory/data sections
-The only different is that it operates with tables and elements instead of memory and data.
+but operates with tables and elements instead of memory and data.

-Element section is also temporary.
+This section is also temporary and will eventually be replaced with memory operations.
-We don't have to keep this section because we can replace it with memory operations.
-It can reduce the number of RW ops and size of our circuits.
+Doing so can reduce the number of read/write operations and the size of our circuits.
-The biggest challenge is how to manage memory securely in this case and avoid mixing system and user memory spaces.
+The main challenge is managing memory securely to avoid mixing system and user memory spaces.
-We don't want to go with custom WASM compilation target and want to support original WASM binaries (now matter how they
+We aim to support original WASM binaries, regardless of how they are compiled,
-compiled).
+without resorting to a custom WASM compilation target.

-This is still under research.
+This approach is still under research.